top of page

 Japan Patent Office (JPO) - patent invalidation proceedings

-Japan IP High Court - appeals
+Japan Intellectual Property High Court - appeals

-28 U.S.C. § 1782 proceedings for Japanese actions
+28 U.S.C. § 1782 proceedings in U.S. federal court for use in Japanese actions

 York M. Faulkner